etwmc/WiFi-RadarHAP/README.md

         How long do you want the system check if your home is in the network, in seconds <br>
         WARNING: do not, I repeat, do not send it in a short period like 10 (represent 10 seconds).
 Due to the design of TCP, your phone would still have a long time before declared missing, and using a short period will just spend lots of your phone's power, as it would need to wake up and read the message.
 However, because it is handled by a small program inside iOS (homed), you won't see it being listed as a separate process, but your phone could be drain in 7 hours of standby. <br>
         If you want a shorter respond time, consider look into the TCP retry mechanism and change that variable, which I beleive best to do only if you have a standaone Linux box (This doesn't need something fancy like the RPi.
 An old router with OpenWRT will do.
 THe OpenWRT compile kit is coming. )<br>
-2. Run it in a devices that would stay inside your house, and turned on 24x7.
-Let it be your desktop, laptop that seldom take outside the house, or OpenWRT router.
-Thanks to the portability of C, you can run it almost anywhere you want.  <br>
-3. For any device you would want to track, open a third party HomeKit app (Last time I check the Home app only show what Apple defined as a normal characteristic), select the sensor, and you will see there is a switch.
-Turn it on and the system will start tracking its connection.
-As long as there is one device stay within your WiFi range, it will continuously triggered, so your lights won't suddently got turned off because someone is out.<br>
-4. If you need to manual modify the list of device being tracked, just turn it off, add/remove the IP addresses, and restart. <br>
-5. Use HomeKit app to add automation.
-It could work both triggered and not trigger. (it means whether your home has people) For not-triggering case, you would need to use a 3rd part HomeKit app (like the one by Eve)<br>

 #FAQ<br>